razin11/security-prices/README.md

 ABOUT THE PROJECT

 The project is an attempt to collect price data of securities and save it an a mysql database.
+I have two price scrapers on file (daily_price.py for tiingo and daily_price_yahoofinance.py for Yahoo Finance).
 Note that this project is highly complementary to the edgar-scraper project (https://github.com/razin11/edgar-scraper) and would recommend visiting the site before running the daily_price.py file.
 However, this repo could would work stand-alone as well if you run the setup file and follow the instructions in the requirements.txt file.
 The end product is a mysql database in your local server thtat contains price data of sp500 companies.

 HOW THE MODEL WORKS